magneto538/Koala/README.md

 2. Extract the ZIP file.
 3. Copy 'SublimeKSP' folder inside ~/Library/Application Support/Sublime Text 3/Packages (Mac) or %APPDATA%\Sublime Text 3\Packages (Windows).
 These fodlers can also be accessed from Preferences > Browse Packages... from Sublime Text 3 menus.
 4. Copy 'Koala' folder in the root directory of your KSP project.

+5. Open your KSP project in Sublime Text 3.
+At the very beginning of the file, add the following code: import "Koala/Koala.ksp"
+6. Create the 'on init' callback in your KSP project.
+At the very beginning of the callback, add the following code:
+    Koala.init
-5. Now you are ready to use Koala.
-Please refer to the User Manual for additional steps required
+7. Now you are ready to use Koala.

 # GNU General Public License (GPL)